eligrubb/zecrecy/README.md

 zig fetch --save git+https://github.com/eligrubb/zecrecy.git
 ```

-which will add the following to your `build.zig.zon`:
+which will add something like the following to your `build.zig.zon`:

 ```zig
 .dependencies = .{